jubairskv/invoice-web/README.md

 4. Run tests and linting
 5. Submit a pull request

-## License

-This project is licensed under the MIT License.

-## Support

-For support or questions, please open an issue in the repository.

----

 **Note**: This application is designed for demonstration purposes and includes comprehensive validation, error handling, and user experience features as requested in the requirements.